apache/beam-site/README.md

     $ jekyll serve

 Jekyll will start a webserver on port `4000`.
-As you make changes to the content, Jekyll will rebuild the content - this is handy if you are actively writing content and want to preview how it looks.
+As you make changes to the content, Jekyll will rebuild it automatically.
+This is helpful if you want to see how your changes will render in realtime.

 ### Generating the static website
-Once you are done with your changes, you need to compile the static content of the website.
-This static content is what is actually hosted on the Apache Beam website.
+Once you are done with your changes, you need to compile the static content for the website.
+This is what is actually hosted on the Apache Beam website.

 You can build the static content by running the following command in the root website directory:

     $ jekyll build

-Once built, all of the static content will be placed in the folder `content` inside of the root directory.
-The entire (static) Apache Beam website lives in `content`.
+Once built, it will be placed in the folder `content` inside of the root directory.
+This directory will include images, HTML, CSS, and so on.
+In a typical Jekyll install this content would live in `_site` - it has been changed for the Apache Beam website to work with the ASF Incubator publishing system.

 ### Apache License
 ---